Frequently Asked Questions

 Don’t see your question?
 CONTACT ME HERE.

-In order to help meet the current demand for EMDR/IFS therapies, I only offer focused Intensive EMDR/IFS work & am no longer taking on new clients for long-term talk/support therapy.
+In order to help meet the current demand for more experiential Trauma therapies, I offer focused EMDR/IFS/Polyvagal work.

 • Yes!
-I love offering adjunct EMDR & IFS work to individuals who have a long-term relationship with another therapist.
-In these cases, I like to partner and collaborate with your primary therapist (after you sign a release) as we create your treatment goals.
+I truly enjoy offering adjunct EMDR, IFS, and Safe & Sound work to individuals who are already in a long-term therapeutic relationship with another therapist.
+In these cases, I aim to collaborate closely with your primary therapist (with your consent) to develop and align with your treatment goals.

-I am currently in-network with United & most Point32 Plans for Massachusetts-based residents.
-I also am an approved provider for Victim’s Compensation.
+I am an approved provider for Victim’s Compensation.

-• I offer a short-term 12-hour sliding scale intensive program (generally split up into 4 x 3 hour sessions) for clients who would not otherwise be able to access or afford Intensive EMDR/IFS therapy.
-I use the Green Bottle Method to determine sliding scale.
+• Yes, I offer a short-term reduced fee program of up to 12 hours for clients who may not otherwise be able to access or afford Intensive EMDR/IFS.

 • If you do not show up for your scheduled therapy appointment, and you have not notified me within the appropriate timeframe for the service (as noted below), or if you cancel your appointment without giving me adequate notice (see below), you will be required to pay $150/hour booked.